Judithe Hernández

-Judithe Hernández (born 1948) is an American artist and educator, she is known as a muralist, pastel artist, and painter.
-She a pioneer of the Chicano art movement and a former member of the art collective Los Four.
+Judithe Hernández (born 1948) is a Mexican-American artist and educator, she is known as a muralist, pastel artist, and painter.
+She is a pioneer of the Chicano art movement and a former member of the art collective Los Four.
 She is based in Los Angeles, California and previously lived in Chicago.

 She first received acclaim in the 1970s as a muralist her artistic practice shifted over time and now is centered on works-on-paper, principally pastels, which frequently incorporate indigenist imagery and the social-political tension of gender roles.

 In 1974, she became the fifth member, and only woman, in Los Four, the influential and celebrated East Los Angeles Chicano artist collective, along with Carlos Almaraz, Frank Romero, Robert de la Rocha, and Gilbert Luján.
 And she was later briefly part of the art collective, Centro de Arte Público along with Barbara Carrasco and Dolores Guerrero-Cruz.
 As early as 1970, Hernández was involved in the initial efforts of Chicano artists in East Los Angeles to organize.
 Of this experience, Hernández later said that "Often I was literally the only female at meetings who was not a girlfriend or wife, but an active artist participant."